 Horseback riding here at Redfish Lake is one of our favorite activities when we visit Stanley.
 We have done several different trails now with Mystic Saddles and we highly recommend them.

-Spend A Day At Redfish Lake
+4. Enjoy A Day On The Water At Redfish Lake

 Redfish Lake has to be one of the most beautiful lakes in the United States.
 Ask anyone who’s been there and they’ll tell you that it’s true.